redwoodjs/redwood/docs/docs/uploads.md

 We'll be using these in services.

-- `prismaExtension` - The prisma client extension we'll use in `api/src/lib/db.ts` to automatically handle updates, deletion of uploaded files (including when the prisma operation fails).
+- `prismaExtension` - The Prisma client extension we'll use in `api/src/lib/db.ts` to automatically handle updates, deletion of uploaded files (including when the Prisma operation fails).
 It also configures [Result extensions](https://www.prisma.io/docs/orm/prisma-client/client-extensions/result), to give you utilities like `profile.withSignedUrl()`.

 ### Attaching the Prisma extension